Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 Policy: the University’s Policy on Prohibited Discrimination, Harassment, and Related Misconduct.

 Preponderance of the Evidence: an evidentiary standard that means the totality of the relevant and not otherwise impermissible evidence supports the conclusion that it is more likely than not that the Prohibited Conduct occurred.
-If the Decision-maker is not persuaded by the evidence that it is more likely than not that the behavior occurred, the Decision-maker must not determine that the Prohibited Conduct occurred.
+If the Decision-Maker is not persuaded by the evidence that it is more likely than not that the behavior occurred, the Decision-Maker must not determine that the Prohibited Conduct occurred.

 This Procedure also incorporates all defined terms in the Policy.